WE ARE PROUD TO BE INDEPENDENT AND IN NO WAY ASSOCIATED WITH MANUFACTURERS. TO STAY UNBIASED, WE DO NOT ACCEPT FREE PRODUCTS.

 The following charts are provided to give you an idea of how some of the key specs of the Dewalt DXGN6000 compare to generators of similar power (between 4500 and 5500 W).

-• Tipping the scales at 189 lbs, the Dewalt DXGN6000 qualifies as one of the heavier options among generators rated between 4500 and 5500 watts.
+• Weighing in at 189 lbs, the Dewalt DXGN6000 is one of the heavier generators available in the 4500-5500 rated wattage segment.
 If you are concerned by weight, one of the champions in the above-mentioned power range is the Pulsar PGX60BiSRCO, with a dry weight of just 93.5 pounds.

 The bottom line